0%

 • 75-100: Extreme greed

-The crypto fear and greed index is measured by taking five different weighted market factors into account.
-Let’s review the five weighted market factors.
+The crypto fear and greed index is determined by considering five distinct market factors, each with its own level of importance in the calculation.
+Let's take a closer look at these five weighted market factors.

 Volatility